picketlink2/as-subsystem/README.md

 To execute a build running all unit tests run **mvn -Punit-tests clean install**.

-To execute a build running all integration tests run **mvn -Pintegration-tests clean install**.
+To execute a build running all integration tests run **mvn -Djboss.as.home=$JBOSS_HOME -Pintegration-tests clean install**.
+The ${jboss.as.home} variable must point to a fresh JBoss AS 7 installation in order to run the tests.

-To execute a release build run **mvn -Punit-tests,integration-tests,release clean install**. *(the release build process is still being defined)*
+To execute a release build run **mvn -Djboss.as.home=$JBOSS_HOME -Punit-tests,integration-tests,release clean install**. *(the release build process is still being defined)*

 ## How to install ##